 Additional information about Nelnet Bank refinance rates:

 - Checking your rate with Nelnet Bank will not affect your credit score.
 They will conduct a soft, not hard, credit inquiry (learn the difference).

 - Nelnet Bank does offer a discount for setting up auto-pay: 0.25% interest rate reduction; this reduction is void any time three consecutive automatic deductions returned for insufficient funds at any time during the term of the loan.

-- Variable rates are based on the 1-month LIBOR (0.086% as of this writing).
-Nelnet Bank uses the highest 1-Month LIBOR published in The Wall Street Journal “Money Rates” table on the 25th day (or if such day is not a business day, the next business day) of the immediately preceding calendar month.
+- Variable rates are based on the One-Month SOFR (2.28% as of this writing) as published by the Federal Reserve Bank of New York and/or The Wall Street Journal “Money Rates” table on the 25th day (or the next business day) of the immediately preceding calendar month.
 Previously, variable rates were based on the 1-month LIBOR.

 Student Loan Refinancing Calculator

 Based on advertised rates, use the calculator below to determine what your new monthly payment and potential savings may be if you refinance with Nelnet Bank.

 Beyond interest rates, there are a number of fees a refinance lender may charge up-front or during the loan servicing period.
 Below is a list of these fees that Nelnet Bank does or does not charge.